The Value of Evidence-Based, Comprehensive Financial Planning Research

 My journey began in 2011 when my wife and I were pregnant with our first child.
 I was ABD in a dead-end distance education doctoral program in Philosophy.
 With no career opportunities in sight, I embarked upon a long expedition in financial services where I operated as a broker for one year.
 Unimpressed with my progress, I began an MBA program in financial planning, moving in the direction of a comprehensive financial planner.
-Today, I write holistic financial plans and conduct cutting-edge research in financial advisor misconduct, specifically fraud and financial elder abuse.
+For twelve years, I wrote holistic financial plans for mid-to-high net worth clients.
+Today, I conduct cutting-edge research in financial advisor misconduct, fraud and other forms of white-collar crime, and financial elder abuse.

 Engage in leading research within the areas of financial misconduct and fraud;